ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: SIMULATION RESULTS

-We also tested the influence of different parameter $a$ of ABS, and depict the results in Fig. \ref{fig3} when $N = 20$.
-When a is relatively large, obviously ABS will gradually degenerate into AdaSync, like $a=0$.
-At this time, due to the large gradient staleness, the performance of ABS is similar to AdaSync.
-While when $a$ is small, like $a = -3$.
-ABS causes too much discarding so that the convergence process is slowed.
-Considering both the time and communication overhead, we think $a=- 2$ is the best choice for this example.
+For the scenario with $N = 10$, the impact of different parameters $a$ in ABS is illustrated in Figure \ref{fig3}.
+When $a$ is large, ABS gradually approaches the behavior of AdaSync, as seen with $a=0$.
+In this case, $\tau_{\text{max}}^t$ becomes large enough that very few stale gradients are discarded.
+Consequently, due to the significant gradient staleness, ABS performs similarly to AdaSync.
+On the other hand, when $a$ is small, such as $a=-3$, $\tau_{\text{max}}^t$ decreases to a value that is considered relatively insignificant.
+In this scenario, ABS discards a large number of gradients, which results in a slower convergence process.
+Taking both time and communication overhead into account, we conclude that $a=-2$ is the optimal choice for this particular example.

+These findings emphasize the importance of appropriately selecting the parameter $a$ in ABS, as it directly impacts the staleness threshold $\tau_{\text{max}}^t$ and ultimately affects the trade-off between convergence speed and communication efficiency.